schaveyt/lumexui-starter-wasm/README.md

-# lumexui-starter-wasm
+# LumexUi Starter for WASM

-This is a starter template for a Blazor WebAssembly application using LumexUI.
+This is a starter template for a Blazor WebAssembly application using [LumexUI](https://lumexui.org/).

 ## Getting Started